frostcandy/vote_moderator_server/README.md

 # CONFIG SETUP:
+  -- Copy conf.json.tmp to conf.json
-  "Frostcandy_server"  : Put the url of the VOTE SERVER here.
+  -- The moderator server reads from the conf.json file "Frostcandy_server"  : Put the url of the VOTE SERVER here.
 Ex: "https://MyPrecinct.com"
   "This_server_port"   : The MODERATOR SERVER IP and PORT     Ex: "192.168.1.9:9008"
   "This_server_pass"   : Come up with a password              Ex: "password"